Audrie Pott Suicide – Avoid the Appearance of Evil

 Abstinence from drinking can help to avoid…abuse, and societal ills, or even fatality…The Word of Wisdom protects everyone, even the weakest among us, and while not everyone has a problem with drunkenness, there are many who struggle with addiction and allow alcohol to affect their health and relationships.

 How does the Bible reader reconcile…avoiding drunkenness…with the fact Jesus provided wine at a wedding?
-The New Testament says that Jesus provided what the Bible calls “wine” for a wedding—surely not a scene comparable to taking down several shots at the local bar…wine was a common drink in Christ’s time because water was scarce or unclean, but was all wine fermented?
+The New Testament says that Jesus provided what the Bible calls “wine” for a wedding—surely not a scene comparable to taking down several shots at the local bar…wine was a common drink in Christ’s time because water was scarce or unclean.

 Scott Thormaehlen received his Master’s in History in 2016 and taught U.S. History in the Lone Star College system in Houston, Texas and for Alvin Community College.
 His writings have appeared in Accuracy in Academia, the Journal of Multidisciplinary Studies at Sam Houston State University, LDS Living, Meridian Magazine, and East Texas History – a project by Sam Houston State University.